mondus/mondus.github.io/teaching/COM4521/index.md

 * Memory Overview ([pdf](https://drive.google.com/file/d/1BxiovKdODm1OsRTsLzW0LyOj1CfBYVQX/view?usp=sharing), [recording](https://digitalmedia.sheffield.ac.uk/media/Lecture+09+-+Part+01+-+Memory+Overview/1_0pa748z1))
 * Global and Constant Memory ([pdf](https://drive.google.com/file/d/1ZvdLGJJ3D_-DrEFsR6Sai-sA5WN-uuWT/view?usp=sharing), [recording](https://digitalmedia.sheffield.ac.uk/media/Lecture+09+-+Part+02+-+Global+and+Constant+Memory/1_fl15aonq))
 * Read Only and Texture Memory ([pdf](https://drive.google.com/file/d/1bSk8km76Y0CXAcBhBypwknl8OGoXb0VT/view?usp=sharing), [recording](https://digitalmedia.sheffield.ac.uk/media/Lecture+09+-+Part+03+-+Read-Only+and+Texture+Memory/1_kiodtb5l))

+### On-Demand Lectures - Using GPU Backed Cloud Instances (Optional Content)

+*Note/Disclaimer: Any use of cloud is entirely at your own risk and cost.
+The videos provide a short overview of the use of cloud instances but you are responsible for your own accounts and any cost associated with it.
+You are encouraged to read up on aspects such as billing notifications and the specific charges for on demand pricing and storage.*

+* Creating an EC2 instance using the template AMI ([recording](https://digitalmedia.sheffield.ac.uk/media/CloudComputing-Part1/1_dzaso44d))
+* Connecting to your cloud instance ([recording](https://digitalmedia.sheffield.ac.uk/media/CloudComputing-Part2/1_buquvcon))
+* Setting restriction on inbound traffic to your instance ([recording](https://digitalmedia.sheffield.ac.uk/media/CloudComputing-Part3.mkv/1_7lf1y6v9))

 ### Blackboard Quiz